V-TERM/cs7641_census_project/index.md

 ## Problem Statement

-Given new census data has become publicly available, we want to understand the influence a demographics shift has on the political scene, and if forecasting the result [[1-3]](#3) can be potentially accomplished.
+Given new census data has become publicly available [[1]](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html?fbclid=IwAR0jbjLLCO3PeyQxeD01TJPXtcY37r1n_hvP1jYTUU5_3TBF7ipo6oxzGrY), we want to understand the influence a demographics shift has on the political scene, and if forecasting the result [[2-4]](#4) can be potentially accomplished.
 The current state-of-the-art looks at a limited set of features included in the data.
-Our proposed solution will accommodate ACS and Census data [[4]](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html?fbclid=IwAR0jbjLLCO3PeyQxeD01TJPXtcY37r1n_hvP1jYTUU5_3TBF7ipo6oxzGrY) to gain a deeper understanding of the context using a series of unsupervised and supervised techniques.
+Our proposed solution will accommodate ACS and Census data to gain a deeper understanding of the context using a series of unsupervised and supervised techniques.

 ## Methods